Easing your child’s worries about coronavirus

 ‘Help your child to understand how they’re reducing the chances of becoming unwell, for example by washing their hands: when we feel we’re taking positive action, we feel more empowered to manage our difficult feelings,’ Noel explains.

 Be aware, too, of where your child is getting their information from, especially if they use social media or are discussing the situation with their friends.
+The situation is changing day by day, and the 'Chinese whispers' effect can mean misinformation spreads within peer groups.

 ‘They’ll be getting information from all types of sources, and much of it will be inaccurate or exaggerated, so it’s important that you become a source of reliable, factual information to reduce their fears,’ Noel says.